 “And look at how Zoe converted Umar ibn al-Khattab to a regimen of non-aggressive cultural advancement” –Paesha.

 “We seem to be drifting” –Radantia, as hunting and gathering hominids spread over the face of Earth.
 “We could go on forever picking forehistorical events we will appear behind.
 Shall we succumb to fascination at the dualistic signature of Bellum in Zoroaster and the major religions to follow?
 What about Kluni (as Rebellion), Vaeda (as Innovation), and Renastra (as Liberation) backing Hannibal even as Bellum, Pandere, and Kerp backed Rome?
 The influence of Magus and Smee in the coming Information Age?
-What about Unda as Isis, Demeter, Rhea, Ala, and so many other siblings of Terra growing the plants to feed humankind?”
+What about Unda as Isis, Demeter, Rhea, Ala, and Terra growing the plants to feed humankind?”

 “Don’t forget me in their fossil fuels and the rise of cities and machines” –Athara, friend to Smee, father of Hades, and ally of Bellum.

 “And me, freeing their animals from laboratories and cramped pens” –Wildia, known one day as Abnoba, Artemis, Diana, Mejdejn, Zvoruna, Dieredre.